benhpoh/Search-app/README.md

 filterData field:
 What filters are available?
-- datasource, category
+- datasource, category, modified, extension
-- lastModifed??